8 Best Beaches in Fort Myers, FL

 This is one of the few beaches in Fort Myers that allows leashed dogs, and as a result is a popular place for owners and their four-legged friends.
 The water here is shallow for a long way out which makes it ideal for wading and for families with young children.

 The shallow water also makes this a fun place for kiteboarding on breezy days.
 Launching a kite here is easy, and the shallow water makes relaunching easy.
-The area is wide-open, and you can mow the lawn here all day long or practice your jump turns to the appreciative audience on shore.
+The area is wide-open, and you can mow the lawn here all day long or practice your jump turns to the appreciative audience on the shore.

-One of the best things about Causeway Islands is the fact that you can park your car right on the beach and have all your gear, your tunes, basically everything you need to have an awesome day by the water.
+One of the best things about Causeway Islands is the fact that you can park your car right on the beach and have all your gear, your tunes, and basically everything you need to have an awesome day by the water.

 Canoeists and kayakers along with stand up paddleboarders should also head for the Causeway Islands.
 Paddling around the area is enjoyable; manatees, dolphins, and other creatures of the deep are regularly spotted in the crystal-clear water.